 Navigate Outdoor introduce the new concept and offer Helambu – Panch Pokhari- Bhairab Kunda trek.
 This trek offers pristine mountain views with unsurpassed natural beauty and biological diversity in the lower elevation and closer destination from Kathmandu.
-This valley is enriched and adorned with the combination on rich culture, traditions, and art.
+This valley is enriched and adorned with the combination of the rich culture, traditions, and art.
 The typical and wonderful way of life of various ethnic people is another interesting thing to experience on this trekking route.

-Lots of adventurous sports like Bungy Jump, Rafting, and Cannoning have treasured this trekking destination.
+Lots of adventurous sports activities like Bungy Jump, Rafting, and Cannoning have treasured this trekking destination.
 The grand vista of Rolwaling, Lang Tang Himalayan Range, the medicinal perfume of herbal plants, wonderful scenery of landscapes and terrace are indeed a heavenly pleasure.

 - Trip Grade:Moderate, Easy